systemd/mkosi/mkosi/resources/mkosi.md

 `qemu`

-: Similar to `boot`, but uses `qemu` to boot up the image, i.e. instead of container virtualization virtual machine virtualization is used.
-  This verb is only supported for disk images that contain a boot loader and cpio images in which a kernel was installed.
-For cpio images a kernel can also be provided by passing the `-kernel` qemu argument to the `qemu` verb.
-Any arguments specified after the `qemu` verb are appended to the `qemu` invocation.

-`vmspawn`

-: Similar to `boot`, but uses `systemd-vmspawn` to boot up the image, i.e. instead of container virtualization virtual machine virtualization is used.
+: Similar to `boot`, but uses the configured virtual machine monitor (by default `qemu`) to boot up the image, i.e. instead of container virtualization virtual machine virtualization is used.
+How extra command line arguments are interpreted depends on the configured virtual machine monitor.
+See `VirtualMachineMonitor=` for more information.
-  This verb is only supported for disk and directory type images.
-  Any arguments specified after the `vmspawn` verb are appended to the `systemd-vmspawn` invocation.

 `ssh`